1.00 / AMA PRA Category 1 Credit(s)TM 1.00 / CNE Contact Hour

 Provided by the American College of Cardiology Foundation in collaboration with Haymarket Medical Education

-Cardiologists, internists, primary care physicians, nurse practitioners (NPs), physician assistants (PAs), and other clinicians who provide care for patients with heart failure
+This activity is intended for cardiologists, internists, primary care physicians, nurses, nurse practitioners (NPs), physician assistants (PAs), and other clinicians who manage patients with chronic heart failure

 At the conclusion of this activity, participants should be better able to: